George Devol: The first industrial robot: Unimate

 Devol wrote that his invention "makes available for the first time a more or less general purpose machine that has universal application to a vast diversity of applications where cyclic digital control is desired."

-After applying for this seminal patent — which had not a single prior citation — Devol searched for a company willing to give him financial backing to develop his programmable articles transfer system.
+After applying for this patent Devol searched for a company willing to give him financial backing to develop his programmable articles transfer system.
 He talked with many major corporations in the United States during his search.
 Through family connections, Devol obtained an audience with a partner in the firm Manning, Maxwell and Moore in Stratford, Connecticut.
 Joseph F. Engelberger, chief of engineering in the company's aircraft products division was very interested, and Devol agreed to license his patent and some future patents in the field to the company.
 But the company was sold that year and its aircraft division was slated to be closed.
 Engelberger sought a backer to buy out the aircraft division and found one in Consolidated Diesel Electronic (Condec), which agreed to finance the continued development of the robot under a new division, Unimation Incorporated, with Engelberger as its president.

 The first Unimate prototypes were controlled by vacuum tubes used as digital switches though later versions used transistors.
 Most off-the-shelf components available in the late 1950s, such as digital encoders, were inadequate for the Unimate.
-With Devol's guidance, a team of skilled engineers at Unimation designed and machined practically every part in the first Unimates.
-Devol also invented a variety of new technologies, including a unique rotating drum memory system with data parity controls.
+With Devol's guidance, a team of engineers at Unimation designed and machined practically every part in the first Unimates.

 In 1960, Devol personally sold the first Unimate robot, which was shipped in 1961 to General Motors.
 GM first used the machine for die casting handling and spot welding.
 The first Unimate robot was installed at GM's Inland Fisher Guide Plant in Ewing Township, New Jersey, in 1961 to lift hot pieces of metal from a die-casting machine and stack them.
 Soon companies such as Chrysler, Ford, and Fiat saw the necessity for large Unimate purchases.

 The company spent about $5 million to develop the first Unimate.
 In 1966, after many years of market surveys and field tests, full-scale production began in Connecticut.
 Unimation's first production robot was a materials handling robot and was soon followed by robots for welding and other applications.

 In 1975, Unimation showed its first profit.
 In 1978, the PUMA (Programmable Universal Machine for Assembly) robot was developed by Unimation from Vicarm (Victor Scheinman) and with support from General Motors.

 In 2005, Popular Mechanics magazine selected Devol's Unimate as one of the Top 50 Inventions of the Past 50 Years.